Bomberfra23/Amazon-IT-Price-Tracker/README.md

 # ⚡️Amazon-IT-Price-Tracker ⚡️
 Multiplatform automated Amazon IT Price Tracker with several type of alerts and configurations

+## ⬆️ NEW UPDATE!
+V0.0.2 has been released!

+- Bug Fix

+- Up To 10% Improved Performance

+- Added Vendors And Ratings For Every Product

+- Added Alerts Testing Comand

 ---

 ## 📄 Disclaimer